bsmth/content/files/en-us/web/http/cors/errors/corsmissingalloworigin/index.md

 ```

 > [!WARNING]
-> Using the wildcard to allow all sites to access a private
+> Using the wildcard to allow all sites to access a private API is not recommended.
-> API is a bad idea.

 To allow any site to make CORS requests _without_ using the `*`
 wildcard (for example, to enable credentials), your server must read the value of the